✓ Updated February 2026

 All Things to Do in Utila, Honduras

-Dive with Whale Sharks at 'The Neck'
+Dive with Whale Sharks in the Bay Islands

 Best time: March-April, September-October